verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Replaced Elasticsearch/Kibana with OpenSearch/OpenSearch dashboards (pods, URLs, CRD fields).
 - Improved Rancher Integration.
     - Added Rancher UI based Verrazzano console.
-    - Keycloak SSO Authentication and Authorization is configured by default.
+    - Keycloak SSO authentication and authorization is configured by default.
-    - OCI drivers are now enabled out of the box.
+    - OCI drivers are now enabled by default and ready-to-use.
 - Improved uninstall resiliency and performance.
 - Added Prometheus Operator based metrics collection (using ServiceMonitors and PodMonitors) for both Verrazzano system components and applications.
-- Added Verrazzano CLI for interactive install/upgrade/uninstall/bug-report/analyze.
+- Added Verrazzano CLI for interactive install, upgrade, uninstall, bug report, and analysis.
 - Added private registry for open-source use.
-- Added backup / restore with Velero and Rancher Backup Operator.
+- Added backup and restore with Velero and Rancher Backup Operator.
 - Support for OCNE 1.5.x.
 - New API version for the Verrazzano resource, `install.verrazzano.io/v1beta1`.
 See the [Deprecated API Migration Guide]({{< relref "/docs/reference/migration" >}}).
 - Support for Kubernetes v1.24.